5 EMPLOYEES HEAD OUT ON THEIR OWN

 AROUND THE WORLD

-Cornell used their new coolant pump in a refrigerated warehouse for Safeway (2CB), which worked well after that.
+Cornell used their new coolant pump in a refrigerated warehouse for Safeway (2CB), which worked well afterward.
 Cornell’s ammonia pumps were used worldwide in warehouses, ships to keep fish fresh, and large buildings for air conditioning.

 HYDRO-TRANSPORT FOOD SERIES